Living Kidney Donation

 In some cases a living donor may not be able to donate to their intended recipient for a number of reasons.
 In these instances, paired kidney donation is considered – a process where a donor donates to someone they don't know so that the intended recipient can receive a kidney from the other recipient's living donor.

-Organ donation costs
+Living kidney donation costs

 The recipient's insurance usually covers the living donor's evaluation, medical care and surgery.
 Insurance does not cover the donor's travel and lodging expenses, wages lost during recovery and yearly exams.